ImperialCollegeLondon/virtual_ecosystem/source/virtual_rainforest/module_overview.md

 The vertical distribution of water in different soil levels is calculated like this...

 ### 3. Atmospheric humidity
+The atmospheric humidity subroutine combines ambient humidity, soil evaporation and leaf evapotranspitation in vertical profiles of relative humidity and Vapor pressure deficit.

+Soil evaporation is calculated following the SPLASH model.
+Leaf evapotranspiration is calculated following Hardwick (2017).

 ### 4. Atmospheric temperature